yast/yast-installation/doc/SELF_UPDATE.md

    containing the updates.
 2. If updates are available, they will be downloaded.
 Otherwise, the process will be silently skipped.
-3. The update will be applied to the installation system.
+3. The updates will be applied to the installation system.
-4. YaST will be restarted and the installation will be resumed.
+4. YaST will be restarted to reload the modified files and the installation will be resumed.

 ### Language Selection